The Uphill Journey to Heaven

 Agape: The Love That Gets Us to Heaven

 Agape is the love within the Holy Trinity.
 Rabbi Yeshua tells us that, “the Father loves [agapa] me” Jn 10:17.
-We are to reflect God’s glory back to him by loving him with this perfect love.
+We reflect God’s glory back to him by loving him with this perfect love.
 “You shall love [agapeseis] the Lord your God” Mt 22:37.

-We are to reflect God’s glory to our neighbors by loving them the same way.
+We reflect God‘s glory to our neighbors by loving them with the same perfect love.
 “You shall love [agapeseis] your neighbor as yourself” Mt 22:39.
 Even to our enemies!
 “Love [agapate] your enemies” Mt 5:44; Lk 6:27.
-Rabbi Yeshua raised His command for us from “as yourself” to “Love [agapate] one another; even as I have loved [egapesa] you Jn 13:34.
+Rabbi Yeshua raised his command for us from “as yourself” to “Love [agapate] one another; even as I have loved [egapesa] you Jn 13:34.